wongzc/learning-notes/Notes/Redis/Redis-function.md

     - when query key, redis check if key in expires table, if no, return value, if yes, cehck if expire before return
     - 3 policies
         1. Scheduled deletion
-            - when cerate key, create a schedule event to delete key
+            - when create key, create a schedule event to delete key
             - pros:
-                - makesure ley deletion asap, good for memory
+                - makesure key deletion asap, good for memory
             - cons:
                 - too much expiry key may cause CPU pressure when deleting
         2. Lazy deletion